 MacDonaldStrand is the collaborative partnership of Gordon MacDonald and Clare Strand.
 They are based in Brighton, England.
 MacDonald founded and, until recently, edited Photoworks magazine.
-He is a co-founder of the Brighton Photo Fringe and Chair of the Board of Trustees.
+He is a co-founder of the Brighton Photo Fringe and chaired their Board of Trustees for ten years.
 He is also co-Director of GOST Books, alongside Stuart Smith; a new photography and visual arts publishers based in London.
 Strand is an internationally recognised artist whose work is held in many private and public collections including the Arts Council of England collection, the National Collection at the V&A and Collection Centre Pompidou.
-She is represented by Brancolini Grimaldi, London. www.macdonaldstrand.co.uk
+She is represented by Camilla Grimaldi Gallery, London. www.macdonaldstrand.co.uk

 Robin Maddock is a photographer who has so far mainly concentrated on aspects of English life.
 He has two previous books, Our Kids are Going to Hell about drug raids on Hackney homes and Copenhagen, City of Bicycles with Cecelia Vanmann, in addition to his most recent publication, God Forgotten Face published by Trolley Books.
 He currently resides in San Francisco. www.robinmaddock.com